– Satyakam Ray

 The 3rd theory is about retaining young brahmins’ concentration while they learn sastra or pray to god.
 The outside walls of the temple are adorned with erotic man-woman embracing poses.
 When one devotee comes to the temple to pray to the sun god, his mind is distracted by seeing such postures.
 It teaches the person how to focus by avoiding such distractions.

 The Last theory seems very practical and relatable.
 After the Kalinga war, many soldiers died, and there was a shortage of warriors in Asoka’s army.
 The postures were built to promote sex.
-Since women visited temples regularly, erotic figures were made to create more inclination and curiosity towards sex, ultimately leading to an increase in childbirth.
+Since women visited temples regularly, erotic figures were made to create more inclination and curiosity toward sex, ultimately leading to an increase in childbirth.

 The Kalinga war was fought much before, around 262 BC, and the Konark temple has existed since 1290 AD.
 The archaeological surveys have found that there was always a temple from the 11th century B.C. devoted to the Sun god on the same spot.
 According to some credible historians, a replica of the old temple was constructed with black stones, and the erotic images were copied as they were.